Back

 Reading lies at the heart of the curriculum at Marnel Junior School.
 We believe that reading opens the door to the wider curriculum and in turn the world.
 A love of reading goes hand in hand with a love of learning.
 We aim to inspire children to become lifelong readers and therefore lifelong learners and we believe reading is key to academic success.
 We promote enjoyment through the creative use of high-quality texts and a range of engaging activities.

-Quality Texts and the Reading overviews
+Quality Texts

 Teachers aim to build this inner world for the children at Marnel Junior school.
 We all aim to be excellent reading role models in the way that they discuss and promote books as well as modelling reading for pleasure.
 Our school reading curriculum is designed for children to experience a diverse breadth of texts, chosen to inspire and excite.
-The books on the reading overviews are specifically chosen to enable children to think critically about world issues and the reading curriculum is designed to support children voice an opinion; becoming more personally aware.
+The books on the reading spine are specifically chosen to enable children to think critically about world issues and the reading curriculum is designed to support children voice an opinion; becoming more personally aware.
 This varied diet of texts incorporates PSHE themes, classics, new authors, books that support cross curricular links and characters that promote ethnic diversity (EDI.)

 “Great books build the imagination.
 The more we read aloud expressively, and the more children are able to savour, discuss and reinterpret literature through the arts, the more memorable the characters, places and events become, building an inner world.
 A child who is read to will have an inner kingdom of unicorns, talking spiders and a knife that cuts into other worlds.
 The mind is like a ‘tardis’; it may seem small but inside there are many mansions.
 Each great book develops the imagination and equips the reader with language.”